The Lie algebraic structure of colored networks

 \section{Structure theory in the colored case}

-\mlabel{sec:structure} \begin{Remark}\mlabel{rem:sigmaFun} The \(\sigma\)-notation only plays a role in the theoretical formulation.
-For the application of the theory to any given example, it is enough to apply the Algorithms \mref{alg:ff} and \mref{alg:xbasis} and Definition \mref{def:xbasis}.
-The Algorithms \mref{alg:ff} and \mref{alg:xbasis} work for general colored networks, they are not required to be closed under taking brackets. \end{Remark} While in \cite{rink2015coupled} the approach is to start with a limited given number of \(\sigma\)s and extend this to a semigroup(oid), the approach here is to work from the other side and consider all possible \(\sigma\)s.
-We then try to reduce the number by going to a matrix representation of the \(\sigma\)s and construct a basis for the representation.
+\begin{Remark} The \(\sigma\)-notation only plays a role in the theoretical formulation.
+For the application of the theory to any given example, it is enough to apply the Algorithms \ref{alg:ff} and \ref{alg:xbasis} and Definition \ref{def:xbasis}.
+The Algorithms \ref{alg:ff} and \ref{alg:xbasis} work for general colored networks, they are not required to be closed under taking brackets. \end{Remark} While in \cite{rink2015coupled} the approach is to start with a limited given number of \(\sigma\)s and extend this to a semigroup(oid) (the Completed Network), the approach here is to work from the other side and consider all possible \(\sigma\)s.
+We then try to reduce the number by going to a matrix representation of the \(\sigma\)s and constructing a basis for the representation.
 Once we have a basis, we construct explicitly a new basis in which the structure of the Lie algebra can be easily determined.
-The transformations that are used can also be used if we work with a limited number of \(\sigma\)s; in that case one works in a subalgebra of the general network Lie algebra.
+The transformations that are used can also be used if we work with a limited number of \(\sigma\)s, either in the Generating Network or the Completed Network; in the latter case one works in a subalgebra of the general network Lie algebra.